 i. withdraws from an eligible course or fails to enrol,

-ii. commences part-time study without prior approval as stated in Clause 4d,
+ii. commences part-time study without prior approval,

 iii. does not maintain satisfactory academic performance,